yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

 For universes created with an on-premise cloud provider, instead of using self-signed certificates, you can use third-party certificates from external CAs.
 The third-party CA root certificate must be configured in YugabyteDB Anywhere.
 You have to copy the custom CA root certificate, node certificate, and node key to the appropriate database nodes using the procedure described in [Use custom CA-signed certificates to enable TLS](#use-custom-ca-signed-certificates-to-enable-tls).

-The certificates must meet the following criteria:
+The certificates must adhere to the following criteria:

-- Be in the `.crt` format and the private key must be in the `.pem` format.
+- Be stored in a `.crt` file, with both the certificate and the private key being in the PEM format.

+  If your certificates and keys are stored in the PKCS12 format, you can [convert them to the PEM format](#convert-certificates-and-keys-from-pkcs12-to-pem-format).

 - Contain IP addresses of the database nodes or DNS names as the Subject Alternative Names (wildcards are acceptable).

 ### Use custom CA-signed certificates to enable TLS